10 Times Demi Moore Looked Smokin’ Hot On The Red Carpet

 A Navy Goddess At The Screening Of Killers

 Demi wasn’t in Killers, but her then-husband Ashton Kutcher was, and she turned up to support him.
-Kutcher co-starred alongside Katherine Heigl in a largely-forgettable film about a woman who falls in love with a man who turns out to be an assassin.
+Kutcher co-starred alongside Katherine Heigl in a largely forgettable film about a woman who falls in love with a man who turns out to be an assassin.

 However, all eyes were on Moore as she graced the red carpet in a form-fitting navy blue gown.